zizanayub/SQL-Projects/8 Week SQL Challenge/Danny's DInner/README.md

-## 07. Which item was purchased just before the customer became a member?
+## ❓ 07.
+Which item was purchased just before the customer became a member?

 ### ▶️ 07.01.
+Approach:

 Nothing much.
 Same query, just change the sign from '>' to '<' as the `order_date` must be less than `joining_date'

 ```SQL